German Naval Yards: German Naval Yards

 As part of the construction programme for the new F126-class frigates, carried out by Damen and Lürssen, German Naval Yards was entrusted with the manufacture of four of the six planned units.
 Production is expected to begin in 2024 and extend over a period of five to eight years.
 This project is among the most significant current armament programmes of the Bundeswehr in the field of surface shipbuilding.

+n 2025, the Kiel shipyard was awarded the contract to build a 114-meter-long superyacht, known as Project ELF.
+In March 2026, the shipyard announced that it would be constructing the hull for a superyacht over 100 meters in length on behalf of Abeking & Rasmussen (A&R).

 Company structure

 German Naval Yards is part of the European shipbuilding group CMN Naval.
 The group also includes the French shipyard CMN, the British ILS systems specialist Isherwoods, as well as HydroQuest, ACE and AMT.